MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

 {{<alert class="info" caption="Info">}}
 Make sure to chose *Directory Structure* as *self-contained*.
 This makes sure that all files of your module are stored in a single directory.

+Also keep in mind that Python files are only created automatically if selected in the Project Wizard.
+Converting a local macro to a global macro does NOT create a Python file automatically.
 {{</alert>}}

 ![Create global macro module](/images/tutorials/basicmechanics/GUI_04.png "Create global macro module")